telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/GridHierarchyDynamicModelLoadingAndDataTable/README.md

 ## Sample Overview
-This area demonstrates the GridHierarchyDynamicModelLoadingAndDataTable sample using Telerik UI components in ASP.NET MVC.
+This area demonstrates dynamic model loading in hierarchical Grid using DataTable in ASP.NET MVC.
+The sample shows how to build master-detail grids with dynamic schemas from DataTable objects, useful for runtime-defined structures.

+Common techniques shown in this sample:
+- Creating hierarchical grids with DataTable
+- Loading dynamic schemas at runtime
+- Building column definitions from DataTable structure
+- Handling master-detail with dynamic data
+- Using DataRow for grid row data
+- Working with ADO.NET in hierarchical grids

 ---